axel22/axel22.github.com/home/professional.md

 development under the supervision of [dr. Martin Odersky](http://lampwww.epfl.ch/~odersky/).
 Prior to that, I received my Master degree at the [Faculty of Electrical Engineering and Computing](http://www.fer.hr/) in Zagreb.
-My research interests are in the design and implementation of frameworks, languages and runtime support for concurrent and parallel software development.
+My research interests include persistent and concurrent data structures, reactive programming and reactive data structures, and the design and implementation of frameworks, languages and runtime support for concurrent and parallel software development.